Serbia introduces airport screening for new coronavirus

 “Persons with elevated body temperature would be quarantined and transferred to the Clinic for Infectious Diseases for monitoring,” Loncar told reporters.

-He warned people to avoid traveling to affected areas but said Serbian authorities have secured all the equipment needed to combat a potential coronavirus outbreak.
+He warned people to avoid travelling to affected areas but said Serbian authorities have secured all the equipment needed to combat a potential coronavirus outbreak.
+(Reporting by Aleksandar Vasovic; Editing by Catherine Evans)